sintefmath/SurfaceWaterIntegratedModeling.jl/docs/src/index.md

 identified and kept separate from the analysis.

 ## Installation
-The package is registered in the Julia package registry, and can be intalled
+The package is registered in the Julia package registry, and can be installed
 using:
 ```
 julia> using Pkg